 Related topics: How to fight disease outbreaks with data – Pandemic and Democracy.
 A Troubled Relationship – Moving Out of Lockdown

 In China, it seems citizens comply and are likely to compete for good scores or be punished with low scores which result in, among other things, having their travel restricted.
 Violations of ‘good citizenship’ include jaywalking, playing too many video games, and buying too much alcohol.
+So you won’t get caught, it’s best to abide the laws and learn all the important details such as the penalties for jaywalking.

 In London, a city with a proud tradition of civil liberty campaigners, a group of dissenters referred to as the ‘Dazzle Club’ have taken to wearing vibrant dissonant makeup patterns on their faces to foil face recognition cameras.